HurSungYun/OperatingSystem_2016spr/README.md

   * At the tail of the process tree, new kworkers and functional tasks appear.
 In the camera example, 2 kworkers, dcam\_flash\_thread, img\_zoom\_thread, ipp\_cmd\_1 appeared.

-## 3.3 Investigation of the launchpad and launchpad-loader
+## 3.3 Investigations of the launchpad and launchpad-loader

 ### 3.3a Experiments

- * Every time a new application is started, one or two related task appears as a child of launchpad and it remains even if we stopped the application by pressing the home button.
+ * Every time a new application is started, one or two related tasks appear as children of launchpad and they remain even if we stopped the application by pressing the home button.

- * The tasks under the launchpad disappears when we do the clear all(long press the home button and press the clear all button).
+ * The tasks under the launchpad disappear when we do the clear all(long press the home button and press the clear all button).

-### 3.3b Explanation
+### 3.3b Explanations

 * The launchpad saves the tasks of applications used in the order that they were started.